CFSAN-Biostatistics/bettercallsal/readme/bettercallsal.md

 --tuspy_n                       : Return up to this many number of top N
                                   unique genome accession hits.
 Default: 10

+--sourmashsketch_run            : Run `sourmash sketch dna` tool.
+Default:
+                                  true

+--sourmashsketch_mode           : Select which type of signatures to be
+                                  created: dna, protein, fromfile or
+                                  translate.
+Default: dna

+--sourmashsketch_p              : Signature parameters to use.
+Default: abund
+                                  ,scaled=1000,k=51,k=61,k=71

+--sourmashsketch_file           : <path>  A text file containing a list of
+                                  sequence files to load.
+Default: false

+--sourmashsketch_f              : Recompute signatures even if the file
+                                  exists.
+Default: false

+--sourmashsketch_merge          : Merge all input files into one signature
+                                  file with the specified name.
+Default:
+                                  false

+--sourmashsketch_singleton      : Compute a signature for each sequence
+                                  record individually.
+Default: true

+--sourmashsketch_name           : Name the signature generated from each file
+                                  after the first record in the file.
+                                  Default: false

+--sourmashsketch_randomize      : Shuffle the list of input files randomly.
+                                  Default: false

+--sourmashgather_run            : Run `sourmash gather` tool.
+Default: true

+--sourmashgather_n              : Number of results to report.
+By default,
+                                  will terminate at --sourmashgather_thr_bp
+                                  value.
+Default: false

+--sourmashgather_thr_bp         : Reporting threshold (in bp) for estimated
+                                  overlap with remaining query.
+Default:
+                                  false

+--sourmashgather_ani_ci         : Output confidence intervals for ANI
+                                  estimates.
+Default: true

+--sourmashgather_k              : The k-mer size to select.
+Default: 71

+--sourmashgather_dna            : Choose DNA signature.
+Default: true

+--sourmashgather_rna            : Choose RNA signature.
+Default: false

+--sourmashgather_nuc            : Choose Nucleotide signature.
+Default: false

+--sourmashgather_scaled         : Scaled value should be between 100 and 1e6
+                                  .
+Default: false

+--sourmashgather_inc_pat        : Search only signatures that match this
+                                  pattern in name, filename, or md5.
+Default : false

+--sourmashgather_exc_pat        : Search only signatures that do not match
+                                  this pattern in name, filename, or md5.
+                                  Default: false

+--sfhpy_run                     : Run the sourmash_filter_hits.py script.
+                                  Default: true

+--sfhpy_fcv                     : Remove genomes whose match with the query
+                                  FASTQ is less than this much.
+Default: 0.1

 --kmaindex_run                  : Run kma index tool.
 Default: true

 --kmaindex_t_db                 : Add to existing DB.
 Default: false